-Last year, it was reported that around 530,000 people filed for bankruptcy due to their medical expenses.
-This study also found that even Obamacare once assisting with those medical expenses, did little to help.
-The country’s health insurance providers refuse to pay for and provide adequate assistance for their customers, leaving 1 in 6 Americans with unpaid medical expenses.
+Last year, around 530,000 people filed for bankruptcy due to their medical expenses.
+This study also found that even the Obamacare assisting with those medical expenses did little to help.
+The country’s health insurance providers refuse to pay for and provide adequate assistance for their customers.
+This leaves 1 in 6 Americans with unpaid medical expenses and debt.

-Although there is no such thing as “medical bankruptcy,” research found that 67 percent of all bankruptcies were related to medical expenses.
+Research found that 67 percent of all bankruptcies were related to medical expenses, despite no technical term for “medical bankruptcy.”
 As of now, the country currently has an estimated $81 billion dollars in collective medical debt.

 How Do People Get Into Medical Debt?

-A major factor in people accumulating medical debt isn’t actually from having no health insurance, it’s from insurance providers denying medical claims and refusing to pay expenses.
+A major factor in people accumulating medical debt isn’t actually from having no health insurance.
+Medical debt is from insurance providers denying medical claims and refusing to pay expenses.
 Under the Affordable Care Act, states must set up an external review process for denied medical claims.
 Before you file for bankruptcy, check with the Centers for Medicare and Medicaid Services to see what guidelines your state has in place to protect you.
 Lawyer can also help you appeal a denied medical insurance claim.

 Despite the protection of the Affordable Care Act, policy deductibles are still incredibly high and there are lots of out of pocket expenses that will not be covered by even the best insurance.
 This is also why there has been lots of debate about adopting a free-healthcare system similar to Canada’s.